 It can be both exciting and daunting to think about starting a family however, many couples will get pregnant with little worry.
+Primary infertility is defined as an inability to conceive after one year of trying.
+In New Zealand, approximately 1 in 5 people experience infertility.
 It’s a good idea to take note of your current diet to make sure what you’re eating is conducive to your reproductive health.
 Eating enough protein, healthy fats and antioxidant-rich fruit and vegetables is a good place to start.

 Lean red meat is not only an efficient source of protein but also contains essential minerals needed for conception and a healthy pregnancy.